 The proposed subdivision will provide for adequate sewage disposal and will not cause an unreasonable burden on municipal services if they are utilized.
-All systems proposed for the disposal of sewage for developments regulated by this Ordinance shall be in compliance withgoverned by the provisions of Chapter 15, Sewer Ordinance.
+All systems proposed for the disposal of sewage for developments regulated by this Ordinance shall be in compliance withgoverned by the provisions of the Town of Cape Elizabeth Chapter 15, Sewer Ordinance, Chapter 15.